 AC3D studies when and how you should condition camera signals into a video diffusion model for a better camera control and a higher video quality.

-Magic123 proposes a hybrid score distillation algorightm and a coarse-to-fine image-to-3D pipeline that produces high-quality high-resolution 3D content from a single unposed image.
+Magic123 proposes a hybrid score distillation algorithm and a coarse-to-fine image-to-3D pipeline that produces high-quality high-resolution 3D content from a single unposed image.

-Pix4Point shows that image pretraining siginificantly improves point cloud understanding.
+Pix4Point shows that image pretraining significantly improves point cloud understanding.

 PointNeXt boosts the performance of PointNet++ to the state-of-the-art level with improved training and scaling strategies.